tsdev/spinw/docs/pages/swplot/swplot.plotmag.md

 : Handle of the swplot figure.
 Default is the selected figure.

 `legend`
-: Whether to add the plot to the legend, default is true.
+: Whether to add the plot to the legend, default value is true.

 `label`
-: Whether to plot labels for atoms, default is true.
+: Whether to plot labels for atoms, default value is true.

 `dText`
-: Distance between item and its text label, default is 0.1 Angstrom.
+: Distance between item and its text label, default value is 0.1 Å.

 `fontSize`
 : Font size of the atom labels in pt, default value is stored in